 In December 2019 a novel coronavirus (now named COVID-19) was identified as responsible for a cluster of pneumonia cases in Wuhan, China.
 As of March 2020, over 50 countries have identified patients who have tested (+) for COVID-19, with over 90,000 identified cases and more than 3000 deaths to date.
 As the discussion regarding COVID-19 rapidly evolves, it is important for clinicians to prepare locally and to review standards for prevention, diagnosis, and treatment.
 In this podcast, we review the latest information on identification, diagnosis, and treatment of patients with COVID-19 infection.

-You can get CME credit for this episode here!Click here for CME Account Creation InstructionsThe administration of IVFs is nearly universal in critically ill patients.
-In recent years, several studies have suggested improved outcomes with the use of...
+You can get CME credit for this episode here!Click here for CME Account Creation InstructionsIVF administration is central to the management of patients with sepsis.
+Though the Surviving Sepsis Campaign recently downgraded its recommendation on the amount of...